cmharlow/HydraMigration2016Winter/Docs/README.md

 ##Collection by Collection Mappings
 Go to the relevant page as listed [here](toBeMigrated.md).
 If a page doesn't exist, it hasn't been mapped yet.
 Listed in order of migration work due date.

+##DLXS <=> SharedShelf Solr Concepts Interop Mapping
+For making sure updated DLXS to Fedora4 mappings make sense with existing SharedShelf Solr mappings, relevant notes are kept [here](MappingsToConcepts.md).
+It should represent the latest Solr mappings and config files for both datasets.

 ##Proposed PCDM Model for 'Simple RDF' interim
 A lot of this is written with short and mid term future metadata work (normalization, entity resolution/URI retrieval, more robust dig collection descriptive metadata ontology written) in mind.